Judge tosses lawsuit against Facebook over use of minors' photos

-NEW YORK A California federal judge has dismissed a proposed class action lawsuit against Facebook Inc (FB.O) that had accused the company of misappropriating the names and likenesses of minors who use the social network.
+NEW YORK, March 26 A California federal judge has dismissed a proposed class action lawsuit against Facebook Inc that had accused the company of misappropriating the names and likenesses of minors who use the social network.

 At issue was Facebook's use of minors' names and photos in targeted advertising in a case that highlighted privacy concerns.
 The lawsuit, originally filed in Illinois in 2011, had sought to represent all minors that used Facebook and had their names used in an ad.